 Q. 9-59 What if my mortgage company bought insurance for my property?

 This is called “force-placed” insurance.
 This happens when a property owner allows his/her own insurance to be cancelled, lapse, or if he/she has been notified by the mortgage company that the insurance is insufficient.
 The mortgage company then buys the insurance for the homeowner.
 Usually it covers only the dwelling—no personal property—and can be homeowner’s or flooding.
 If you have this kind of insurance and need to make an insurance claim, be aware that you must make the claim; the mortgage company will not do it on your behalf.
 If you are unsure if you have this kind of insurance, ask your mortgage company and get a copy of the policy.
 These policies are only to make repairs on the property; you cannot use them to pay off your mortgage.

 For more information on insurance questions or to make an insurance-related complaint, call the TDI Consumer Help Line at 1-800-252-3439.

 It would depend on the policy.
-Most renter’s policies provide coverage for lost, damaged, or stolen personal possessions only.
+Most renters policies provide coverage for lost, damaged, or stolen personal property/contents only.
 They may provide coverage for someone else that might get injured in the apartment, which is called liability coverage.
 However, flood is not covered unless you buy a separate policy.

 Additional living expenses (ALE) may be available if specifically named in your policy.
 If you have ALE and you are forced to live elsewhere because your apartment has become uninhabitable due to the disaster, your insurance company will pay you what is incurred over and above your normal expenses.
 This means, for example, if you have to live in a hotel and eat out for a month and you spend $2,000, where you would normally only spend $1,400 on rent and groceries, your insurance company would pay you the additional $600 to make up the difference.
 You must, however, keep your receipts and furnish those to your insurance company.